zbanack/shampoo/README.md

 Perhaps most importantly, you will need to escape from commas in quotes within a tag.
 Otherwise, the tokenizer will think you're ending the current attribute value.
 While this is not ideal, it drastical speeds up the tokenization process.

+See [User Input and Capturing](#user-input-and-capturing) for important information regarding textarea input and which characters are invalid.

 ```
 [textbox, value="This value~, right here~, has commas" /]
 [button, label="Hello~, World!", bg=blue, radius=5, c=white /]